Following system colour scheme Selected dark colour scheme Selected light colour scheme

 year: int | None

-class MovieNotRequiredYear(MovieBase): # Not OK. 'int | None' is not consistent with 'int'
+class MovieNotRequiredYear(MovieBase): # Not OK. 'int | None' is not assignable to 'int'

 year: NotRequired[int]